Vector Autoregressive Evolution for Dynamic Multi-Objective Optimisation: Experimental Settings

 \item MOEA/D-SVR \cite{Cao2019MOEADSVR}: This algorithm builds on the popular decomposition-based algorithm MOEA/D to predict a solution for each weight vector of MOEA/D after an environmental change.
 The prediction relies on support vector regressors (SVR) with nonlinear kernels.
 For each weight vector, it requires as many SVRs as the number of decision variables, making this algorithm computationally intensive.
 The parameter setting remains the same as its original paper \cite{Rong2020multimodel}.

-\item VARE: This is the proposed algorithm in this paper.
+\item VARE \footnote{A MATLAB implementation of VARE is available upon request.}: This is the proposed algorithm in this paper.
 The lag order $l=5$ is used.
 Like PPS and Tr-RM-MEDA, VARE employs RM-MEDA \cite{Zhang2008rm} as the variation operator for reproduction. \end{itemize} In the experiment, all the algorithms used a population size of $N=100$ for biobjective problems and $N=105$ for triobjective problems in order to be consistent with MOEA/D-SVR and VARE.